dheero/OBF.github.io/wiki/Codefest_2011.md

 Metalab has a nice [location map](http://metalab.at/wiki/Lage).
 We'll be counting on local residents to help with additional detailed directions.

+We'll plan to get started coding at 10am on July 13th and 14th.

 Attendees
 ---------